Dershowitz: Trump pursuing quid pro quo to help re-election is not impeachable

-He explained that if Trump did withhold nearly $400 million in aid to pressure Ukraine into announcing investigations of Democrats to help his campaign, it's not an impeachable offense because Trump thinks his election is to the country's benefit.
-Therefore, he has no corrupt motive.
+He said that if Trump did withhold nearly $400 million in aid to pressure Ukraine to announce investigations of Democrats to help his campaign, it wasn't an impeachable offense because Trump thinks his election would be to the country's benefit.
+Therefore, he had no corrupt motive.

 "If a president does something which he believes will help him get elected in the public interest, that cannot be the kind of quid pro quo that results in impeachment," he said during the first day of the question-and-answer period of the Senate impeachment trial.